-So you're in the market for a new-to-you (used) car?
+So you’re in the market for a new-to-you (used) car?
 You have plenty of company.
-According to a recent reportpublished by statista published by Statista, the number of used cars sold in the U.S. is more than double the number of new cars sold.
+According to a recent report published by Statista, the number of used cars sold in the U.S. is more than double the number of new cars sold.

 Buying used can be a smart choice.
 You’ll probably spend less money on insurance, registration and taxes.
 However, before you buy, it’s important to do a little research.
 With a little planning and forethought, you’ll be able to find the used car that’s the perfect fit for you.
 Our Ultimate Used Car Buying Guide can help.